DXIF

 DXIF (729 AM) Bombo Radyo is a radio station owned and operated by Bombo Radyo Philippines through its licensee Newsounds Broadcasting Network.
-Its studio is located at Bombo Radyo Broadcast Center, Palad Bldg.
-Corrales Ave., Cagayan de Oro, and its transmitter is located at Brgy.
+Its studio is located at Bombo Radyo Broadcast Center, Ballos Bldg., Door no. 7, Corrales Ext. corner Baculio St., Cagayan de Oro, and its transmitter is located at Brgy.
 Taboc, Opol.

 It was formerly situated on 1188 kHz from its inception on December 30, 1987 to April 22, 2011.
 It went back on air on its current frequency a couple of days later.
 Meanwhile, DXRU was launched on the former's old frequency.
 Its current frequency was originally owned by P.N.
 Roa Broadcasting System under the call letters DXOR from 1970 to 2005.